rtavares14/Java-Chat-Server/doc/protocol.md

 The user will request to send a file to the chosen client.
 When the first client request to send a file, a message will be sent to the chosen client.
 When the second client accepts to receive the file, they both will enter the *file transfer room* that is just a term for the new thread that will open for the transfer of the file.
 The file will be sent in chunks of 1024 bytes.
-The file will be saved in the folder `files` in the root of the project.
+The file will be saved in the folder `transferredFiles` in the root of the project.

 My sender will send a request to another client, as he will send the request to another client an uuid will be generated.
 The receiver will accept the request and the file transfer will start.
 If the receiver does not accept the